Modern Slavery Act Transparency Statement 2020

 Effectiveness in ensuring slavery and trafficking is not taking place

-To date, over 20,000 entities and individuals in Flutter’s supply chain have been screened for risks associated with modern slavery.
+To date, tens of thousands of entities and individuals in Flutter’s supply chain have been screened for risks associated with modern slavery.
 None of the screenings have revealed any confirmed instances of modern slavery in relation to the screened parties.
 Additionally, there have been no calls to Flutter’s confidential reporting mechanism outlined above.
 Flutter is committed to continuing to screen for such practices.
 The absence of any negative outcomes to date reinforces our belief that the group’s operations are at low-risk of such activities.

 We remain determined to expand and deepen the screening to account for the global nature of our supply chain and will continue to be proactive in monitoring our business for breaches.